 Spatial sciences internships provide a valuable applied learning opportunity for students to explore future career paths and gain valuable work experience.
-Our undergraduate students have landed internships at companies and organizations including Esri, NASA's Jet Propulsion Laboratory, The Los Angeles Mayor's DataLA Summer Academy, Marin Municipal Water District, OnSite Engineering, the Huntington Library and Gardens, Southern California Environmental Health Science Center, BCRA Architects, among others.
+Our undergraduate students have landed internships at companies and organizations including Esri, NASA's Jet Propulsion Laboratory, The Los Angeles Mayor's DataLA Summer Academy, USC Sea Grant, the Southern California Association of Governments, Marin Municipal Water District, OnSite Engineering, the Huntington Library and Gardens, Southern California Environmental Health Science Center, BCRA Architects, among others.

 My internship at the Southern California Association of Governments (SCAG) has been crucial in developing my understanding of data visualization and interactive spatial media.